Liuzhe30/EMO/README.md

 - Scikit-learn == 1.1

 ## Running interface
-Please download the pretrained model weights from the [Cloud Storage](https://www.psymukb.net:83/EMO_Download/trained_weights/) (download all files and save to one folder).
+Please download the reference genome and the pretrained model weights from the [Cloud Storage](https://www.psymukb.net:83/EMO_Download/trained_weights/) (download all weights and save to one folder).
 Please keep the same file name as when you downloaded it, and the program will automatically identify which model to use.

 ```python
 import numpy as np